mozilla/shield-studies-addon-utils/webExtensionApis/study/api.md

 ## Functions

 ### `browser.study.setup( studySetup )`

   Attempt an setup/enrollment, with these effects:

-* sets 'studyType' as Shield or Pioneer
+  - sets 'studyType' as Shield or Pioneer

-  * affects telemetry
+    - affects telemetry
-  * (5.1 TODO) watches for dataPermission changes that should _always_ stop that kind of study
+    - (5.1 TODO) watches for dataPermission changes that should *always* stop that kind of study

-* Use or choose variation
+  - Use or choose variation

-  * `testing.variation` if present
+    - `testing.variation` if present
-  * OR (internal) deterministicVariation from `weightedVariations` based on hash of
+    - OR (internal) deterministicVariation from `weightedVariations` based on hash of

-    * activeExperimentName
+      - activeExperimentName
-    * clientId
+      - clientId

-* During firstRun[1] only:
+  - During firstRun[1] only:

-  * set firstRunTimestamp pref value
+    - set firstRunTimestamp pref value
-  * send 'enter' ping
+    - send 'enter' ping
-  * if `allowEnroll`, send 'install' ping
+    - if `allowEnroll`, send 'install' ping
-  * else endStudy("ineligible") and return
+    - else endStudy("ineligible") and return

-* Every Run
+  - Every Run
-  * setActiveExperiment(studySetup)
+    - setActiveExperiment(studySetup)
-  * monitor shield | pioneer permission endings
+    - monitor shield | pioneer permission endings
-  * suggests alarming if `expire` is set.
+    - suggests alarming if `expire` is set.

   Returns:

-* studyInfo object (see `getStudyInfo`)
+  - studyInfo object (see `getStudyInfo`)

   Telemetry Sent (First run only)

     - enter
     - install

   Fires Events

   (At most one of)

-* study:onReady OR
+  - study:onReady  OR
-* study:onEndStudy
+  - study:onEndStudy

   Preferences set

-* `shield.${runtime.id}.firstRunTimestamp`
+  - `shield.${runtime.id}.firstRunTimestamp`

   Note:
   1. allowEnroll is ONLY used during first run (install)

 **Parameters**

-* `studySetup`
+- `studySetup`
-  * type: studySetup
+  - type: studySetup
-  * $ref:
+  - $ref:
-  * optional: false
+  - optional: false

 ### `browser.study.endStudy( anEndingAlias )`

   Signal to browser.study that it should end.

   Usage scenarios:

-* addons defined
+  - addons defined
-  * postive endings (tried feature)
+    - postive endings (tried feature)
-  * negative endings (client clicked 'no thanks')
+    - negative endings (client clicked 'no thanks')
-  * expiration / timeout (feature should last for 14 days then uninstall)
+    - expiration / timeout (feature should last for 14 days then uninstall)

   Logic:

-* If study has already ended, do nothing.
+  - If study has already ended, do nothing.
-* Else: END
+  - Else: END

   END:

-* record internally that study is ended.
+  - record internally that study is ended.
-* disable all methods that rely on configuration / setup.
+  - disable all methods that rely on configuration / setup.
-* clear all prefs stored by `browser.study`
+  - clear all prefs stored by `browser.study`
-* fire telemetry pings for:
+  - fire telemetry pings for:

-  * 'exit'
+    - 'exit'
-  * the ending, one of:
+    - the ending, one of:

       "ineligible",
       "expired",
       "user-disable",
       "ended-positive",
       "ended-neutral",
       "ended-negative",

-* augment all ending urls with query urls
+  - augment all ending urls with query urls
-* fire 'study:end' event to `browser.study.onEndStudy` handlers.
+  - fire 'study:end' event to `browser.study.onEndStudy` handlers.

   Addon should then do

-* open returned urls
+  - open returned urls
-* feature specific cleanup
+  - feature specific cleanup
-* uninstall the addon
+  - uninstall the addon

   Note:
   1.  calling this function multiple time is safe.
   `browser.study` will choose the

 **Parameters**

-* `anEndingAlias`
+- `anEndingAlias`
-  * type: anEndingAlias
+  - type: anEndingAlias
-  * $ref:
+  - $ref:
-  * optional: false
+  - optional: false

 ### `browser.study.getStudyInfo(  )`

   current study configuration, including

-* variation
+  - variation
-* activeExperimentName
+  - activeExperimentName
-* delayInMinutes
+  - delayInMinutes
-* firstRunTimestamp
+  - firstRunTimestamp
-* isFirstRun
+  - isFirstRun

   But not:

-* telemetry clientId
+  - telemetry clientId

   Throws Error if called before `browser.study.setup`

 **Parameters**

 ### `browser.study.sendTelemetry( payload )`

   Send Telemetry using appropriate shield or pioneer methods.

   shield:

-* `shield-study-addon` ping, requires object string keys and string values
+  - `shield-study-addon` ping, requires object string keys and string values

   pioneer:

-* TBD
+  - TBD

   Note:

-* no conversions / coercion of data happens.
+  - no conversions / coercion of data happens.

   Note:

-* undefined what happens if validation fails
+  - undefined what happens if validation fails
-* undefined what happens when you try to send 'shield' from 'pioneer'
+  - undefined what happens when you try to send 'shield' from 'pioneer'

   TBD fix the parameters here.

 **Parameters**

-* `payload`
+- `payload`
-  * type: payload
+  - type: payload
-  * $ref:
+  - $ref:
-  * optional: false
+  - optional: false

 ### `browser.study.searchSentTelemetry( searchTelemetryQuery )`

   Search locally stored telemetry pings using these fields (if set)

   n:
     if set, no more than `n` pings.
   type:
     Array of 'ping types' (e.g., main, crash, shield-study-addon) to filter
   minimumTimestamp:
     only pings after this timestamp.
   headersOnly:
     boolean.
 If true, only the 'headers' will be returned.

   Pings will be returned sorted by timestamp with most recent first.

   Usage scenarios:

-* enrollment / eligiblity using recent Telemetry behaviours or client environment
+  - enrollment / eligiblity using recent Telemetry behaviours or client environment
-* addon testing scenarios
+  - addon testing scenarios

 **Parameters**

-* `searchTelemetryQuery`
+- `searchTelemetryQuery`
-  * type: searchTelemetryQuery
+  - type: searchTelemetryQuery
-  * $ref:
+  - $ref:
-  * optional: false
+  - optional: false

 ### `browser.study.validateJSON( someJson, jsonschema )`

   Using AJV, do jsonschema validation of an object.
 Can be used to validate your arguments, packets at client.

 **Parameters**

-* `someJson`
+- `someJson`

-  * type: someJson
+  - type: someJson
-  * $ref:
+  - $ref:
-  * optional: false
+  - optional: false

-* `jsonschema`
+- `jsonschema`
-  * type: jsonschema
+  - type: jsonschema
-  * $ref:
+  - $ref:
-  * optional: false
+  - optional: false

 ## Events

-### `browser.study.onReady ()` Event
+### `browser.study.onReady () ` Event

   Fires when the study is 'ready' for the feature to startup.

 **Parameters**

-* `studyInfo`
+- `studyInfo`
-  * type: studyInfo
+  - type: studyInfo
-  * $ref:
+  - $ref:
-  * optional: false
+  - optional: false

-### `browser.study.onEndStudy ()` Event
+### `browser.study.onEndStudy () ` Event

   Listen for when the study wants to end.

   Act on it by

-* opening surveyUrls
+  - opening surveyUrls
-* tearing down your feature
+  - tearing down your feature
-* uninstalling the addon
+  - uninstalling the addon

 **Parameters**

-* `ending`
+- `ending`
-  * type: ending
+  - type: ending
-  * $ref:
+  - $ref:
-  * optional: false
+  - optional: false

 ## Properties TBD

 ## Data Types

 ### [0] NullableString

 ```json
 {